 There’s non-stop chatter about how Millennials differ from previous generations.
 As America’s largest generation, Millennials are an intriguing audience for any business.
-However, learning how to work with millennial video content demands deep insights into their interests and how they consume the content.
+However, learning how to create video content for millennials demands deep insights into their interests and how they consume the content.

-First things first, who are these Millennials?
-Also known as Generation Y, Millennials are people born from 1981 to 1996.
-Essentially, all people who are in their mid-20s and late-30s are Millennials.
+First things first let’s figure out who these Millennials are.
+Generation Y or Millennials are people born from 1981 to 1996.
+Essentially, all people who are in their mid-20s to late-30s are Millennials.
 This demographic group’s childhood fell during a huge technological boom, and they graduated from universities/colleges around the economic crisis in 2008.
-It reshaped the generation immensely, affecting how they communicate and consume content, including video content.
+It reshaped the generation immensely, affecting how video content and millennials communicate.

-In this article, you’ll get to know what video content works best with Millennials, the main differences of this generation, and tips on how to create video content for Millennials.
+In this article, you’ll discover what video content works best with Millennials, the main differences of this generation, and tips on how to create video content for Millennials 🤩.

 - Using video content to attract millennials: choosing the right format